WhatTheDickens/engl340/mod-7/outcomes.md

 ### Before class

-- Read *The Book*, 111-196.
+- Read *Broad Band*, 129-174.

 ### In class

-- We'll discuss *The Book* and catch up as needed.
+- We'll discuss *Broad Band* and continue to play with HTML and CSS.

-***Class work:*** *In your folder for 3-23, share your journal file for the day with reflections on how reading* The Book *has changed how you look at books.*
+- ***Class work:*** *In your folder for 3-9, share your journal file for the day with notes on HTML and CSS.*

 ## Wednesday, March 25

 ### Before class

+- Write a first draft of your first blog post.

+### In class

+- We'll work on blog posts together and make sure everyone knows what they have to do to complete the assignment successfully.
+- We'll play more with HTML and CSS.

+- ***Class work:*** *In your folder for 3-11, share the first draft of your blog post.*
+- ***Due:*** *First blog post.*

+## Friday, March 27

+### Before class

+- Read *Walden*, "Brute Neighbors," "House-Warming," "Former Inhabitants; and Winter Visitors."
+- Leave a comment in the margin of a passage from *Walden* that's in one of the chapters assigned for 3/27.

+### In class

+- We'll discuss *Walden* and continue playing with HTML and CSS.

+## Monday, March 30

+### Before class

-- Read *Walden*, "The Ponds," "Baker Farm," "Higher Laws."
+- Read *Walden*, "Winter Animals," "The Pond in Winter"
-- Leave a comment in the margin of any part of *Walden* assigned for 3/26 that makes you curious to know more about how that passage might have changed during Thoreau's composition process.
+- Leave a comment in the margin of any part of *Walden* assigned for 3/30 that makes you curious to know more about how that passage might have changed during Thoreau's composition process.

+### In class

+???

+***Class work:*** *In your folder for 3-30, share your journal file for the day with reflections on ... *

+## Wednesday, April 1

+### Before class

+- Read *Walden*, "Spring."

 ### In class